'Turtles Forever' To 'TMNT': All 'Teenage Mutant Ninja Turtles' Movies Ranked

 IMDb rating: 7.3/10

-‘Prisoner Of Azkaban’ To ‘Deathly Hallows’: All ‘Harry Potter’ And ‘Fantastic Beasts’ Movies Ranked
+All ‘Harry Potter’ And ‘Fantastic Beasts’ Movies Ranked From Best To Worst

 (Hero and feature image credits: Courtesy IMDb/Teenage Mutant Ninja Turtles)